FindMySchool LogoFindMySchool

 Queen Elizabeth Sixth Form College delivers solid, mainstream sixth form education embedded in institutional heritage dating back five centuries.
 The college combines traditional academic pathways with genuine enrichment breadth and modern facilities.
 Academic results sit in the middle tier nationally — neither exceptional nor weak — making it a sensible choice for capable students seeking comprehensive A-level provision without specialist focus.
 Best suited to students within the geographic catchment who value a dedicated post-16 environment, diverse peer group, and balanced emphasis on academics and student development.
 The college offers good value for money as a state-funded alternative, though prospective students should verify that their subject interests align with the broad-based rather than specialist curriculum approach.

 Queen Elizabeth Sixth Form College is a solid, mainstream post-16 provider.
-A-level results place it in the middle tier nationally (947th in England, FindMySchool ranking), with 53% of entries achieving A*, A, or B grades, slightly above the England average.
+In the 2025 A-level results, FindMySchool ranks it 1,113th out of 2,549 schools and colleges nationally, with 50% of entries achieving A*, A or B grades.
 The college emphasises student development and personal progression alongside academics.
 Recent investment in facilities and dedicated enrichment provision reflect institutional quality.
 However, students should understand this college represents solid rather than exceptional academic performance.

 Students typically require grade 4 or above in GCSE English and Mathematics as foundation requirements.
 Some A-level subjects may specify higher prior attainment in related GCSEs.
 Applications are made directly to the college (not through local authority coordination) from June for September entry.
 The college accepts students from any secondary school background, including those from independent schools.